- 1 For Money's-No-Object Group Planners: Coco Prive Private Island, Maldives

 For Adults Only: Sanctuary Cap Cana, Dominican Republic

-Planning on getting away as soon as it hits New Year's?
-Mark your calendar for the January 2019 re-opening of Sanctuary Cap Cana in the Dominican Republic, reborn after a $35 million renovation.
-In addition to two new towers and 140 suites, the refreshed adults-only property looks better than ever—all the sweeter for those looking to escape the kiddie crowds.
+Reborn after a $35 million renovation and still one of the best adults-only all-inclusive resorts on the beach, Sanctuary Cap Cana in the Dominican Republic looks better than ever, now with two new towers and 140 suites—all the sweeter for those looking to escape the kiddie crowds.
 Expect oceanfront views, 20 tropical acres, themed bars, and even a food truck among its excellent dining options.

 For Adventure-Seekers: Aurora Safari Camp, Sweden

 Remember that old adage, "There’s no such thing as bad weather, just bad clothing"?
 Bundle up right and you'll have yourself a true adventure in Swedish Lapland at the remote Aurora Safari Camp.
 Owned by photographer Fredrik Broman, the property sits near a river at the base of a small mountain, where red fox, roe deer, and reindeer roam.
 While daylight hours are best spent snowmobiling across the snowy landscape or learning to drive a dog sled (both included in the rate), come darkness, it’s all about turning your eyes skyward for a chance at seeing the elusive Aurora Borealis in person.